mdancho84/mdancho84.github.io/_posts/2021-03-16-intro-rshiny.md

 layout: post
 title: "A Gentle Introduction to R Shiny"
 date:   2021-03-16 09:00:00
-excerpt: "What if you could turn your #datascience​ analysis into a web application?
-You can do exactly that with R​ Shiny​.
+excerpt: "What if you could turn your #datascience analysis into a web application?
+You can do exactly that with R Shiny.
 R Shiny is an amazing framework built to convert your data analysis into a web app - FAST!
 Create amazing applications your business can use in hours (not months!)."
 author: "Matt Dancho"
 categories: [Code-Tools]
 tags: [R-Bloggers, Learn-R, Shiny]
-image: 2021-03-16-Intro-R-Shiny/cover_image.jpg
+image: /assets/2021-03-16-Intro-R-Shiny/cover_image.jpg
-image_preview: 2021-03-16-Intro-R-Shiny/cover_preview.jpg
+image_preview: /assets/2021-03-16-Intro-R-Shiny/cover_preview.jpg
 ---